 Concrete Coverage Limits

-Residents planning landscaping renovations should be aware of new concrete coverage guidelines that cap the use of impermeable surfaces in front yards at 60% for new installation or construction.
+Residents planning landscaping renovations should be aware of new City guidelines that cap the use of impermeable surfaces in front yard and street side yard setback areas at a maximum of 60%.

-The other 40% of ground coverage must be permeable surfaces, like grass, soil, and landscaping.
-Rocks and similar materials like crushed granite are acceptable.
+The other 40% of ground area must be permeable surfaces, like grass, soil, landscaping, rock aggregate, decomposed granite, and similar materials.

-The rule only affects homes with lot sizes over 5,000 square feet.
+The rule only applies to homes with lot sizes over 5,000 square feet.
 A property owner can also submit an exemption application to the Community Development Department if they have special circumstances regarding shape, size, topography, or other unique conditions of their front yard.

-No permit is required for concrete installation in Rocklin, but the City recommends checking with the Planning Dept. at firstname.lastname@example.org or (916) 625-5166 before work begins.
+No permit is required for concrete installation in Rocklin, but the City recommends checking with the Planning Dept. at firstname.lastname@example.org or (916) 625-5166 before starting work.

 Projects installed after July 7, 2019, that are determined by the City to not meet ordinance requirements will be subject to modification or removal at the owner’s expense.